cyrillugod/switso_classifier/README.md

 # switso_classifier
-Fine-tuned VGG-19 for Switso classification
+Fine-tuned VGG-19 for "Switso" classification (Lhasa Apso, Maltese, Pekingese, and Shih Tzu)

 ## Environment Setup
 1. Ensure that Python is installed on your machine.
 If not, download and install the latest version of Python from the official Python website [here](https://www.python.org).